-  LPG differs from natural gas, but it is a byproduct of natural gas.
+LPG differs from natural gas but is a byproduct of natural gas.
 When natural gas is processed from petroleum and crude oil, we produce LPG.
 We can easily transform LPG into SNG, which can an alternate for natural gas.
 Both LPG and LNG are odorless.
 RAW natural gas contains liquified petroleum gas.
 We also name LNG as PLG (Piped natural gas).
 So, the difference between PLG and LPG is also the same as the difference between LNG and LPG.

 Comparison between LPG and LNG at a glance